0xsha1man/living-meeple/README.md

 *   **Frontend**: React, TypeScript
 *   **Backend**: Node.js, Express
 *   **AI Planning Model**: Google Gemini 2.0 Flash (`gemini-2.0-flash-lite`)
+*   **AI Planning Model**: Google Gemini 2.0 Flash (`gemini-2.0-flash`)
 *   **AI Image Generation & Editing Model**: Google Gemini 2.5 Flash Image Preview (`gemini-2.5-flash-image-preview`)
 *   **Future Work**: Integration with ElevenLabs for AI-powered audio narration of the story.

 ---

-## <font color="#00a0a0">🏆 About the Nano-Banana Hackathon</font>
+## 🏆 About the Nano-Banana Hackathon

 This project was developed for the Kaggle Nano-Banana Competition to showcase the new **Gemini 2.5 Flash Image Preview** model's advanced capabilities.
 The core of Living Meeple is its demonstration of:
 *   **Image Editing & In-painting**: Building complex scenes layer-by-layer.
 *   **Style Consistency**: Using a reference image to guide the artistic style of the maps.
-*   **Character Consistency**: Generating a character asset (a meeple) once and using it as a reference to solve a classic AI image problem.
+*   **Character Consistency**: Generating a character asset (a meeple) once, uploading it via the **Files API**, and then using it as a reference to solve a classic AI image problem.

-The **Gemini 2.0 Flash** model plays the critical supporting role of the "Director," deconstructing unstructured text into a precise, machine-readable `BattlePlan`.
+The **Gemini 2.0 Flash** model plays the critical supporting role of the "Analyst," deconstructing unstructured text into a precise, machine-readable `BattlePlan`.
 This plan is what enables the highly-controlled, step-by-step use of the image model, demonstrating a powerful, multi-modal AI workflow.